 This Gujarat travel guide covers a list of the best things to do in the state that you cannot miss out on.

-Counted among the top national parks of India, Gir is wild haven.
+Counted among the top national parks of India, Gir is a wildlife haven.
 Hop on a jeep and ride through the deciduous forest of Gir national park to get a glimpse of the Lions.
-In fact, it is the only home in Indian for the fearless Asiatic Lions.
+In fact, it is the only home in India for the fearless Asiatic Lions.
 Chowsingha (four-horned antelope), hyenas, jackal, Indian Fox are the other animals who share the shelter.

 2. Bow your heads at Somnath Temple

 Now it’s time to shift our focus to the religious side by taking a sightseeing tour to the Somnath Temple.
+Temple hopping is counted as one of the best things to do in Gujarat with family, irrespective of the season.
 Legend has it that the shrine was built in silver by God Ravi, in gold by the moon god Soma, in wood by Lord Krishna.
-While in the 11th century, the temple was created in stone by the Solanki Rajputs.
+In the 11th century, the temple was created in stone by the Solanki Rajputs.
 However, what we see today is the 17th version built on the original site in 1951.

-Among the most religious sites in India, it is believed to be the 1st Jyotirlinga shrines of Shiva out of the 12.
-Another reason pilgrims’ visit this tourist attraction in Gujarat is for the conflux of Saraswati, Kapila, and Hiranya.
+Among the most religious sites in India, it is believed to be the 1st Jyotirlinga shrine of Shiva out of the 12.
+Another reason pilgrims visit this tourist attraction in Gujarat is for the confluence of Saraswati, Kapila, and Hiranya.
 Furthermore, legends say that the Moon God worshipped the Shivling here and that’s where the temple got its name, Somnath.

-Rann of Kutch is a rare beauty, and even travelers from across the world agree to this.
+Meeting with the salt farmers of the Rann of Kutch except monsoon is one of the unique things to do in Gujarat.
+It goes without saying that Rann of Kutch is a rare beauty, and even travellers from across the world agree to this.
 This famous tourist attraction of Gujarat is a typical mix of sand and salt, spread over 7500 sq. km.
-In fact, the rare beauty is listed among the largest salt deserts in the world.
+Rare beauty is listed among the largest salt deserts in the world.
 It lies between the Arabian Sea and the Thar Desert.
 Moreover, it offers a vision not to miss during the night.

 Therefore, the best time to plan your vacation in Gujarat to visit the Rann is between October to March.
 It is the occasion of Rann Utsav, the colorful celebration and not to forget it’s the best time to sight migratory flamingoes.
 In other words, a visit to the Rann of Kutch is among the best things to do in Gujarat.

-4. Marvel at the might of the Statue of Unity
+4. Allow Your Jaws to Drop at Statue of Unity

 Besides, you can plan a visit here in December and be a part of the Kankaria Carnival which takes place over a week.
 Cultural performances and other activities are a major highlight of the carnival.